endurantgames/cosmiclegends/src/classes/monarch.md

 At the start of Volume 1, choose an ability from this list.

 ::::::::::: ability-list ::::::::::::
-Noblesse Oblige

-:   You feel an obligation to protect the ordinary people of the world.
-    Add 2 to the dice pool to advance the Rescue goal.
-If the bystanders are your subjects, also add the Volume to the dice pool.

-Righteous Rage

-:   If you are below half Health, add 2 to the dice pool to
-    advance the Smash goal.

-Remote Palace

-:   You have a hidden base of operations somewhere in your distant
-    monarchy.
-    When you make a skill roll in that base, add 2 to the dice pool.

 Exotic Weaponry

 :   The weapons from your home use a technology that defies